sunbaoshi1975/MyStudy/PML Course Project/ProjectWriteup.md

 ```
 - 2. To deal with columns with NA values
 - 3. To trim off features with near zero variance [optional]
 Features with near zero variance may slow down the processing speed without improving the accuracy of the final model significantly.
 It should be a good practice to perform this step properly (by using function nearZeroVar()).
-However, given the limited amount of training data, we don't think the speed would be a major consideration.
-We would like to mark this task as optional one and skip it in this turn.
+However, given the limited amount of training data, I don't think the speed would be a major consideration.
+I would like to mark this task as optional one and skip it in this turn.

 It is obvious that the focus for data cleaning is to deal with NA values (task 2).
 We have 3 options in this case:
 - Option 1: to delete any columns containing NAs, which is the simplest method, but may lose information
-- Option 2: just remove columns with all or an excessive ratio of NAs.
+- Option 2: just remove columns with all or an excessive percentage of NAs.
 The threshold can be defined.
-For example, we choose 20% here.
+For example, we choose 80% here.
 - Option 3: to convert NAs with numbers (e.g. 0), which is an easy way too, but will introduce additional assumptions

 Please refer to the following code lists: